 “As a student at this Christ-centered university, I will uphold the highest standards of academic integrity.
 I will not lie, cheat, or steal in my academic endeavors, nor will I accept the actions of those who do.
 I will conduct myself responsibly and honorably in all my academic activities as an Azusa Pacific University student.”

 Sanctions for violations are determined by the professor of record or by a review committee at the professor’s discretion, and may include expulsion, suspension, or a less-severe disciplinary action based upon the nature of the violation and the course syllabus.
 The standard sanction for a repeated offense is suspension or dismissal from the university.
-View the full Academic Integrity Policy (PDF), which is also available in the Office of Student Life and the Office of the Vice Provost for Undergraduate Programs.
+View the full Academic Integrity Policy (PDF).